unibe-icelab/thz-image-explorer/paper/paper.md

 The 3D structure can be exported as a `.vtu` file for further analysis (e.g. with [ParaView](https://www.paraview.org) ).

-A reference file can be loaded, which is used to compute the refractive index and absorption coefficient.
+A reference file (standard `.thz`) can be loaded, which is used to compute the optical properties of the sample.
 The first entry will be used.

 ## Regions of Interest (ROI)